How to Trap Your Own Green Crabs

 Step 6: Check the Crabs

-Notice the fuzzy legs and rounded claws
+Check for fuzzy legs and rounded claws

-STEP 7: Pack Them Up
+Step 7: Pack Them Up

 Like any shellfish, it’s important to keep your green crabs cold as soon as they exit the water.
 However, you also don’t want them to come in contact with fresh water.
 We recommend bringing a cooler with sealed bags of ice inside and a layer of seaweed between the crabs and the ice.
 That way the crabs will stay cool until you’re able to get home and safely pack them in your fridge.

-Step 8: Eat & Enjoy!
+Step 8: Eat